List of census metropolitan areas and agglomerations in British Columbia

-The table below lists the census metropolitan areas and agglomerations in British Columbia by population, using data from the Canada 2016 Census.
+The table below lists the census metropolitan areas and agglomerations in British Columbia by population, using data from the Canada 2021 Census.
 Each entry is identified as a census metropolitan area (CMA) or a census agglomeration (CA), as defined by Statistics Canada.
-Any other census subdivision that comprises at least 10 percent of the CMA or CA population is listed in parentheses.

 A city's metropolitan area, in colloquial or administrative terms, may differ from its CMA as defined by Statistics Canada, resulting in differing populations.
-Such is the case with the Greater Toronto Area and the National Capital Region, in the separate provinces of Ontario, where their metropolitan populations are notably higher than their respective CMA populations.
-Statistics Canada listed 19 CMAs and CAs in the Canada 2016 Census.
+Such is the case with the Greater Toronto Area, in the separate province of Ontario, where its metropolitan population is notably higher than its respective CMA population.
+Statistics Canada listed 7 CMAs and 21 CAs in the Canada 2021 Census.